North-West Mounted Police

 In 1874, the NWMP were deployed to the area of the present Alberta border.
 Their ill-planned and arduous journey of nearly 900 mi became known as the March West and was portrayed as an epic journey of endurance.
+A separate group pressed northwest-wards to Edmonton.
 Over the next few years, the NWMP established a wide network of forts, posts and patrols and extended Canadian law across the region.
 The living conditions of the NWMP on the prairies were spartan and often uncomfortable, and only slowly improved over the course of the century.

 By 1896, the government planned to pass policing responsibilities to the provinces and ultimately disband the NWMP.
 However, with the discovery of gold in the Klondike, the NWMP was redeployed to protect Canada's sovereignty over the region and to manage the influx of prospectors.
 NWMP volunteers were sent to fight in the Second Boer War and, in recognition for that and 30 years of service policing the North-West and Yukon Territories, King Edward VII, awarded the title Royal to the North-West Mounted Police (RNWMP) in 1904.
 Plans for disbanding the Royal North-West Mounted Police were abandoned in the face of popular oppositions and regional politicians.
 Large numbers of the RNWMP volunteered for military service during the First World War and the future of the badly depleted force was once again in doubt.
 Towards the end of the war, however, fears grew about a potential Bolshevik conspiracy and the authorities tasked the RNWMP to investigate the threat.
 In the aftermath of the violence of the Winnipeg General Strike, the government amalgamated the RNWMP and Dominion Police, to form the Royal Canadian Mounted Police (RCMP) in 1920.